Skip to main content

 • Resources

-Breastmilk is the only food and drink your baby needs for the first six months for healthy growth.
-At six months, start giving the baby solid foods.
+Breastmilk is the only food and drink your baby needs for the first six months of their life for healthy growth.
+At six months, start giving your baby solid foods.
 We suggest you keep breastfeeding your baby for two years or more.

 Every baby is unique.
 It will take time and practice for you and your baby to learn to breastfeed.
-For most moms, it takes 4 to 6 weeks to feel confident breastfeeding.
+For most moms, it takes four to six weeks to feel confident breastfeeding.

 What to expect after delivery

-After your baby is born, we will help you place your baby against your skin for at least the first hour.
+After your baby is born, we will help you place them against your skin for at least the first hour.
 Skin-to-skin care helps:

 • you and your baby bond